-In this example, CHM 101 has three contact hours per week, three lab hours per week, and the student who successfully completes the course earns four credits.
+In this example, CHM 101 has three contact hours per week, three lab hours per week, and the student who successfully completes the course earns four credit hours.

-Note: Credits earned for preparatory courses do not count toward meeting a degree program graduation requirements.
+Note: Credit hours earned in preparatory courses do not count toward meeting a degree program graduation requirements.